 Crestwood Lake is a small, secluded town in the woods of northern Vermont.
 Mysterious events and strange deaths have always plagued the community—as have rumors of witchcraft.
 But lately, there has been a rash of suicides and grisly murders.
 Captain Butch Morgan, the chief of police, must uncover the truth about Crestwood Lake.
 With each gruesome discovery, he is thrust deeper into the macabre.
 Morgan must confront an ancient evil, a fateful showdown that could destroy his life, the woman he loves, and the tortured town of Crestwood Lake.

-CLICK ON THE STREET FAIR FOR DETAILS
+CLICK ON THE EVENT FOR DETAILS

 Jack the Ripper is one of the most infamous serial murder cases in the world.
 Set in the horrendous slums of eastern London in 1888, five women, possibly more, were viciously slayed.
 Strangled, slashed, and often disemboweled, the heinous crimes rocked London to its core.
 The unknown assailant, like a phantom in the night, committed his grisly tasks and vanished without ever being caught.